 81% of companies with above-average CX maturity have a senior executive leading their CX efforts compared with 53 less mature companies without one.
 State of CX Management by Temkin.

-Top management is also the leaders of the company.
+Top management is also the leader of the company.
 If top management sees customer experience as a priority, engage and show an example, in most cases, the whole company takes customer experience as a priority as well.

 The role of Sales, just as the role of Marketing, is enormous in building customer experience, especially the initial impression of the brand.
 Sales need to understand the feedback per customer or customer group and ensure that the action plans are shared with customers.

-One simple reason why your sales department should be more than ever excited about building fantastic customer experiences is the fact that customer experience doesn't start when a prospect becomes a paying customer.
-Customer experience covers all the interactions a company had with a person, before, during and after that person pays for the service.
-And usually, the personal interactions start exactly with sales.
+One simple reason why your sales department should be more than ever excited about building fantastic customer experiences is the fact that customer experience doesn’t start when a prospect becomes a paying customer.
+Customer experience covers all the interactions a company had with a person, before, during, and after that person pays for the service.
+And usually, personal interactions start exactly with sales.

 That is why Tony Hsieh, the CEO of Zappos, works the customer support phones every holiday season, and why at every branch of Umpqua Bank, the self-proclaimed “World’s Greatest Bank”, there’s a hotline phone, right in the middle of the lobby, that allows customers to call the Umpqua CEO.
 There’s a fantastic number of inspirational examples of how CEOs are showing the whole company that customers are truly the heart of the business.

-However, working on front-line is never enough and behind every successful customer-centric company, there's a well-thought process (find out how you can improve customer experience in your company).
+However, working on the front-line is never enough and behind every successful customer-centric company, there’s a well-thought process (find out how you can improve customer experience in your company).
 Customer-experience leaders gain rapid insights to build customer loyalty and make employees happier armed with advanced analytics.
-It's possible to achieve revenue gains of 5 to 10 percent, and reduce costs by 15 to 25 percent already within two or three years. (source) No wonder, customer experience is the engine of growth in 2018.
+It’s possible to achieve revenue gains of 5 to 10 percent, and reduce costs by 15 to 25 percent already within two or three years.
+No wonder, customer experience is the engine of growth in 2018.

-If you're a CEO of a company, you might think "Yes!
-I'm already leading customer experience transformation!"
-Beware, whilst 72% of CEOs consider themselves in charge of leading customer experience transformation initiatives, only 27% of their colleagues believe this is the case (source).
-Talk to your team to make sure you're on the same page.
+If you’re a CEO of a company, you might think “Yes!
+I’m already leading customer experience transformation!”
+Beware, whilst 72% of CEOs consider themselves in charge of leading customer experience transformation initiatives, only 27% of their colleagues believe this is the case.
+Talk to your team to make sure you’re on the same page.

-Product development needs to design and redesign experiences utilizing the feedback.
+Product development needs to design and redesign experiences utilizing feedback.
 Depending on the industry this can mean anything from taking the feedback into account when designing a new hardware product to fixing issues in the software immediately after they have been noticed.

-Although, this might sound time- and resource-consuming, it doesn't have to be.
+Although, this might sound time- and resource-consuming, it doesn’t have to be.
 For example, Leadfeeder, an online platform for lead generation, involves customers in every product decision.
-"Customers are highly involved in testing of the new features.
-For example, we have our own user group on Facebook, where we launch new features first and ask if some of the customers want to volunteer to test the features and give us feedback, - shares Jesse Pärnänen, Director of Business Development at Leadfeeder, - This helps us to stay connected and engage with our customer base."
+“Customers are highly involved in testing the new features.
+For example, we have our own user group on Facebook, where we launch new features first and ask if some of the customers want to volunteer to test the features and give us feedback, – shares Jesse Pärnänen, Director of Business Development at Leadfeeder, – This helps us to stay connected and engage with our customer base.”

-The digitalization also means that the product development cycles in many more traditional industries get shorter.
+Digitalization also means that the product development cycles in many more traditional industries get shorter.
 For instance, if you publish school literature, you can no longer wait for three years before implementing the planned changes in the new version of the book.
 The digital editions and support materials can and should be improved immediately when the need arises.

 You might ask “How could a finance department influence customer experience?”

-Remember when you received a wrong invoice from your phone company?
+Remember when you received the wrong invoice from your phone company?
 Remember when you received an invoice that was hardly understandable?
 Were you a happy customer at that exact moment?
 Turns out, the job of finances is no longer hidden from consumers.